Military police: Nigeria

 The Nigerian Army maintains a military police force, the Nigerian Army Corps of Military Police (NACMP).
 It is responsible for protecting installations, guarding important personnel as well as military convoys and prisoners, and investigating crimes.
 Nigerian military police personnel are divided into three fields, and all MPs are required to specialize in at least one: criminal investigations, general policing duties, and K9 handling.

 Asia

-Cambodia
+Kingdom of Cambodia

 The Gendarmerie, or "Military Police", known as the Royal Gendarmerie of Cambodia is a paramilitary unit with about 7,000 soldiers deployed in all provinces.
 It is headquartered in Phnom Penh.
 The unit's chain of command is through the Royal Cambodian Armed Forces High Command.

 The Royal Gendarmerie of Cambodia is deployed in every province and cities to keep the law and order.
 Military police in Cambodia play an important role in Cambodia society, keeping law and order in cities along with the National Police.